Nakadie/Hospital-Database/README.md

 - SQL upgrade.
 - Ability to list all patients and select from a list.
 - Edit existing patients.
+- Improve search functionality by removing case sensitivity for names and allow spaces in names.

 Known issues being worked on:
 - Patients who have the same last name cannot be differentiated.
 - Sex not being displayed correctly. ### fixed ###
-- Name case sensitivity changes.
+- Name case sensitivity search errors.